TylerLeite/mixobot/data/README.md

 `cocks_small.json`: modified from a public database of cocktails to remove a lot of unnecessary data, normalize the format of recipes, remove duplicate ingredients, correct typos, and format the data so it's easy for us to digest

-`ingredients.json`: a list of all ingredients used in cocktails stored in cocks_small.json
+`measures.json`: a list of all ingredients used in cocktails stored in cocks_small.json, along with what unit they are usually measured in

+`stock.json`: a list of all ingredients you own IRL. used to limit recipes to only ones you can actually make

 `training_set_db.json`: training set for the ml algorithm, generated from the recipes listed in cocks_small.json